New Amazonia: Matriarchy resistance

 W. H. Hudson's second novel, A Crystal Age (1887), published two years earlier than Corbett's book, also contains the plot element of a nineteenth-century man who cannot adapt to a matriarchal society of the future.

 The author

-Little is known about Newcastle journalist Elizabeth Corbett, who published as "Mrs. George Corbett."
+Newcastle journalist Elizabeth Corbett, published as "Mrs. George Corbett."
+She had a good education and she and her engineer husband had four children of whom three survived.
 Some of her fifteen novels — mysteries, adventure stories, and mainstream fiction — have clear feminist themes and elements, despite the traditional values of the age in which she lived and worked.